12 Simonds Hill Road

 Driving Directions:

 To get to Cauldron Farm, take your best route to Rt.
 2. Take Route 2 to Rt.
 68 south to Gardner.
-You'll go through the rotary, then pass a Stop & Shop and then a Wal-Mart.
+You'll go through the rotary, then pass a Tops Supermarket and then a Wal-Mart.
 Continue south on 68 and you will enter Hubbardston and civilization will abruptly drop away.
-Mind the 35mph speed limit!
+Mind the 35mph speed limit in the center of town!
 Go south until you pass through the center of Hubbardston, or what passes for it - post office, gas station, fire station, library, etc. It won't last long.
-Go through the blinking yellow light, the only light in our town.
+Go through the blinking yellow light.
 Go down the hill and look for a billboard on your left that says "Wachusett Lumber", shortly after the speed limit goes back up.
 Take the left at the billboard onto Old Princeton Rd.
 Bear right at the first fork.
 Continue past little farms and houses until you come to a sign saying, "Dangerous Interscetion" (spelled incorrectly).
-Do not turn into the housing development just before the sign.
-Instead, take the right fork at the "dangerous intersection" onto Simond Hill Rd.
+Do not turn into the Moosehorn housing development just before the sign.
+Instead, take the right fork at the "dangerous interscetion" onto Simond Hill Road.
 We are the first house, a little ways down on the right.
 It is a red house with green trim and murals on the garage and barn.
-You will see a paved driveway alongside the house, past the gate for the north parking field and the small pink and purple chicken house which is painted with dinosaurs.
+There is a parking area first, then a little ways down is a paved driveway, where people usually pull in to unload.
+Here is a map of our property.

-If you know the area well, 62 can be a slightly shorter route.
-Coming down 62 from the West, where 62 crosses 68, you will pass Asnacomet ("Comet") Pond on the left, then on the right is Upper Intervale Road (which may be shown on your map as River Road).
-Ed Clark Road forks off to the left.
-Take it past the horse farm, and Simonds Hill Road curves off sharply to the left.
-We are up a ways down Simonds Hill Road, on the left.
-Coming from the East on 62 there is really not much of a landmark to spot Ed Clark Road by, as it is a fork going the other direction.
-It comes up fairly quickly after you cross in to Hubbardston.
-You have been warned.
-If you miss it, just take 68 North, as above.
+Coming down 62 from the West, where 62 crosses 68, you will pass Asnacomet ("Comet") Pond on the left, then on the right is Upper Intervale Road / River Road.
+(Upper Intervale is poorly paved, and useless as a shortcut on your way out, no matter what your GPS tells you.)
+Ed Clark Road forks off to the left just beyond there.
+Take Ed Clark Road past the horse farm, and Simonds Hill Road curves off sharply to the left.
+We are a ways down Simonds Hill Road, on the left.
+Coming from the East on 62, Ed Clark Road is hard to spot, as it is a fork going the other direction.
+At least it has a street sign now.
+It comes up fairly quickly after you cross into Hubbardston, and looks like a driveway.
+If you miss it, you'll come to 68 North, so continue as above.

 Parking:

-Aside from Beltane, you can always park in our North field, unless it has three feet of snow on it or you've got low ground clearance.
-For small gatherings or classes, you may be able to leave your car in the driveway, but please ask when you arrive.
+Aside from Beltane, you can always park in our North field, unless it has three feet of snow on it, it is full of mud, or you've got low ground clearance.
+For smaller gatherings or classes, you may be able to leave your car in the driveway, but please ask when you arrive.
 For large camping events, we will have a shuttle that will bring you and your car to the nearby (free) parking lot.
 Unload your stuff in the driveway, and we'll direct you from there.
 DO NOT PARK IN THE ROAD!
+If you park along side the road all wheels must be off the road.

 Camping Information:

 Please pack sensibly for campouts.
 All guests should bring basic camping gear.
-Please do not plan on meeting someone here who will invite you to share their tent, stove, food, etc. If you are lacking some vital piece of equipment (such as a tent), please contact us.
-We do have spares you can borrow, but we need to know ahead of time to save one for you.
+Please do not plan on meeting someone here who will invite you to share their tent, stove, food, etc. If you are entirely unable to bring some vital piece of equipment (such as a tent), please contact us.
+We may have spares you can borrow, but we need to know ahead of time to find one for you.
 Pets and other animals are welcome if they are leashed or otherwise contained and pose no hazard to our land, livestock, staff, guests or wildlife.
+They must be leashed or otherwise contained, no exceptions.

 KEEP IN MIND: The ritual field and camping area are a five-minute walk from the road, down a somewhat uneven and occasionally muddy path.
-No cars or RVs are permitted down this path, and you are responsible for bringing yourself and your gear to and from the site.
-We often have small vehicles to assist you, but these are older vehicles and sometimes down for repairs.
-Also, they do not run after dusk.
+(It is about 750ft.)
+No cars or RVs are permitted down this path (they will not fit over the bridge) and you are responsible for bringing yourself and your gear to and from the site.
+We used to have a golf cart to assist individuals with disabilities, but it has broken down.
+For larger events (or with prior arrangement) we have a small tractor that can trailer gear down.
+It does not run after dusk.
 Please plan and pack accordingly.
+If you are like many of our guests, and haven't gone camping since childhood (or ever), please keep the following things in mind.

 This Weekend's Forecast